A Guide to Auctioneer Bonding

 - The surety is the underwriter that produces the bond.

-If an auctioneer fails to uphold the bond's terms, however, harmed parties can file a claim against the bond.
-If the claim is found to be valid, the surety will ensure the obligations are fulfilled and/or reimburse harmed parties to resolve the situation.
+If an auctioneer fails to uphold the bond’s terms, harmed parties can file a claim against the bond and the surety will ensure the obligations are fulfilled and/or reimburse harmed parties to resolve the situation.